puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The name of the subnet.
 This is the value of the AWS Name tag.

 #####`vpc`
 *Optional* VPC to assign the subnet to.
+This parameter is set at creation only; it is not affected by updates.

 #####`region`
 *Required* The region in which to launch the subnet.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`cidr_block`
 *Optional* The IP address range for the subnet.
+This parameter is set at creation only; it is not affected by updates.

 #####`availability_zone`
 *Optional* The availability zone in which to launch the subnet.
+This parameter is set at creation only; it is not affected by updates.

 #####`tags`
 *Optional* Tags to assign to the subnet.
 Accepts a 'key => value' hash of tags.

 #####`route_table`
 The route table to attach to the subnet.
+This parameter is set at creation only; it is not affected by updates.

 #####`region`
 *Optional* Region in which to launch the route table.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).